 In February 2009 the Mercedes College community began a three year partnership with Dr John Edwards, founder of the International Community Designed Schools Network, to develop a shared Vision for the future of the College.
+This Vision is captured by the three words - Aspire, Excel, Lead.
 Seven research themes emerged from our Shared Vision which became the focus for seven research teams throughout 2009.
 Each research team recommended to the College community aspects to develop in order to move towards our shared vision.
 We reached concensus as to which recommendations were ready to implement and an Extended Leadership Team, comprising members of Executive, middle managers and teachers, organized the recommendations into a five year future plan for the College.
-This Plan is captured by the three words - Aspire, Excel, Lead.

 The Quality Catholic Schooling Project